We offer coaching, seminars and training on family therapy,

 generate enthusiasm or create positive impact.
 You will

 rarely find offers for specific changes.
-While this may be appropriate for
+While this might be appropriate for

 can and will make healthy choices - if choices are offered.